pmichaillat/intermediate-macro/README.md

 # Intermediate Macroeconomics: Source Files

-This repository contains source files producing the course material for "Intermediate Macroeconomics", a semester-long undergraduate course developed by [Pascal Michaillat](https://pascalmichaillat.org/) and taught at [Brown University](https://www.brown.edu).
+This repository contains the source files of the course "Intermediate Macroeconomics"  developed by [Pascal Michaillat](https://pascalmichaillat.org/) and taught at [Brown University](https://www.brown.edu).

 ## Course webpage